BP Baldivis Freeway Travel Centres

 In another first for Western Australia, design and construction of the freeway on and off ramps were undertaken by a private developer under agreement with Main Roads Western Australia (MRWA).

-Pritchard Francis undertook the civil and structural engineering works for the two travel centres and adjacent car and truck refuel canopies.
-In addition, the Pritchard Francis team acted as lead consultant for all the civil engineering aspects of the north bound and south bound freeway entry and exit ramps to MRWA requirements.
+Pritchard Francis acted as lead consultant for all the civil engineering aspects of the north bound and south bound freeway entry and exit ramps to MRWA requirements.
+In addition, Pritchard Francis undertook the civil and structural engineering works for the two travel centres.

 Close liaison with MRWA and Perkins on the design aspects of the works enabled key items to be identified and resolved early in the design process.
 Items that were resolved included consideration of alternative design options to reduce construction time and cost.